vaishcodescape/agent-dimension/README.md

 # agent-sandbox
-An agentic sandbox env for experimenting with AI agents.
+An agentic sandbox environment for experimenting with AI agents.